Duration

 Conditions of access

-Students must be enrolled in a Master 2 programme to be eligible for the DU (level bac +5 in progress).
+Students must be enrolled in a Master 2 to be eligible for the DU (level bac +5 in progress).

 Professional experience will be considered for professionals.